ossf/malicious-packages/docs/aws_s3_auth.md

 ## Third Party Authorization

-The external third party, who's AWS S3 bucket needs to be accessed to ingest reports, must grant the `ListBucket` permission on the bucket and `GetObject` on the contents of the S3 bucket using the "Role ARN" above.
+The external third party, whose AWS S3 bucket needs to be accessed to ingest reports, must grant the `ListBucket` permission on the bucket and `GetObject` on the contents of the S3 bucket using the "Role ARN" above.

 ## OpenSSF IAM Role Authorization